 If you are switching to Logynon from a different pill it's usually a case of taking Logynon right after you finish your current pill.
-For women using the progesterone only pill you will need to begin Logynon on the first day of your period.
-Switching pills will not affect your contraception.
+For women using the progestogen-only pill, you can switch at any time.
+Switching pills in this way will not affect your contraceptive cover.

-The mini pill is also known as the progesterone only pill (POP).
-It differs from Logynon as it only contains one type of hormone; progesterone.
+The mini pill is also known as the progestogen-only pill (POP).
+It differs from Logynon as it only contains one type of hormone; progestogen.
 This is often prescribed for women who cannot take the combined pill due to health concerns or who have experienced unpleasant side effects while taking it.
 There are fewer health risks associated with the mini pill but it must be taken on time to be effective.
-Logynon contains both progesterone and oestrogen, having the added benefit of being able to control your periods.
+Logynon contains both progestogen and oestrogen, having the added benefit of being able to control your periods.

-Logynon is what is known as a triphasic pill.
+Logynon is what is known as a phasic pill.
 This means it contains varying doses of hormones depending on the time of the month.
-Binovum is another brand of the combined pill which works in this way.
+Other phasic pills are TriRegol, Synphase and Qlaira.
 Microgynon, Cilest, Ovranette, Marvelon and Yasmin are the most commonly prescribed brands of the combined pill.
 Dr Felix stocks all brands of the pill available in the UK.
-If you struggle to remember to take the pill everyday then a long term method of contraception may be more suitable for you.
-These include the copper or hormonal coil, the injection and implant.
-The main advantage of these is that once they are in you don't need to think about it until it is due for renewal.
+If you struggle to remember to take the pill every day then a long term method of contraception may be more suitable for you.
+These include the copper or hormonal coil, the injection and the implant.
+The main advantage of these is that once it has been inserted or administered you don't need to think about it until it is due for renewal.

 Logynon ED works in exactly the same way as Logynon.
-The only difference between the two is that Logynon Everyday is taken every day of the month.
+The only difference between the two is that Logynon Everyday (ED) is taken every day.
 The first 21 pills in the pack are the same as regular Logynon, the rest being blank placebo pills.
 This is for the purpose of helping you to remember to take it if you find it difficult to remember which day you finished your last pack and when you should begin the next one.

-Logynon may not work if you vomit two hours or less after taking it.
+Logynon may not work if you vomit four hours or less after taking it.
 If this happens, wait until your stomach settles and then take another pill right away.
 Continue taking the rest of your pills as usual.
-If the vomiting continues, or if you have diarrhoea, then this will prevent the pill from being able to take effect.
-Use additional contraception up until you feel better and continue to use it for seven days after your illness clears up.
+If the vomiting continues, or if you have diarrhoea, then this may prevent the pill from being able to take effect.
+Use additional contraception up until you feel better and for an additional seven days after your illness clears up.

 After you stop taking Logynon you can get pregnant at any time.
-Your natural menstrual cycle will usually take a couple of months to return to normal so for some women they may not fall pregnant right away.
-There are a number of factors which can affect your fertility so if you are planning to start a family then visiting a family planning clinic will be a useful source of advice and information.
+Your natural menstrual cycle will usually take a couple of months to return to normal, so some women do not fall pregnant straight away.
+There are a number of different factors that can affect your fertility so if you are planning to start a family then visiting a family planning clinic will be a useful source of advice and information.